enguitomkc/odin-recipes/README.md

-This project is a recipe website.
-It contains list of food recipes.
+This is a recipe website.
+It contains several Filipino dish recipes.
-By completing this project, I would have demonstrated my knowledge in basic html